 & How It Helped “Ernie” The Newfoundland

-Whether your pet is suffering from arthritis, recovering from orthopedic surgery, or is critically ill, at home dog rehabilitation can speed your pet’s recovery and improve their quality of life.
+Whether your pet is suffering from arthritis, recovering from orthopedic surgery, or is critically ill, dog rehabilitation can speed your pet’s recovery and improve their quality of life.

 Medications were managed, environmental changes were made and specific strengthening, balancing, mobility, and neurological enhancement exercises were introduced.
 Ernie was treated with myofascial trigger point dry needling, low level laser therapy, and manual manipulation.
 We soon had Ernie back on his feet and able to get into the car on his own.

 During this time, I worked closely with Ernie’s regular veterinarian.
-After each visit, I sent the veterinarian a full report.
-When lab work was needed, I would obtain the blood at the home and the client would bring the samples to the regular veterinarian.
+After each treatment, I sent the veterinarian a full report.
+When lab work was needed, I would obtain the blood and the client would bring the samples to the regular veterinarian.

 Ernie always enjoyed his visits to the Eastern Market on the weekends and he was able to continue these for some time under my care.
 My goal is to improve the quality of life for each of my patients and to help them pass with comfort and dignity when the time comes.